 Taxpayers Filing and Paying Taxes Timely

-Analysis of results and challenges: The Tax Divisionís primary function is to encourage voluntary compliance by all taxpayers across all tax programs.
-This is achieved in a variety of ways, i.e. taxpayer education and outreach programs, compliance activities where we actively look for nonfilers, and collection activities.
+Analysis of results and challenges: The Tax Division completed its final rollout of its Tax Revenue Management System in FY2017.
+The new system replaced many outdated legacy systems and allows us to get more accurate information from tax returns.
+While the above graph and table report a decrease in timely filing and paying of tax returns beginning in FY2015 (the year of our first rollout), we believe the higher numbers in earlier years were not correct, but a flaw in our previous system reports.
+We’ve checked with other states and they have told us that their timely filing rates are below 90 percent (some are far below).
+So, we feel the new system is giving us more accurate information.
+It should be noted that certain assumptions had to be made to produce the number provided.
+For example, only returns and payments that have been received are considered in the calculation.
+There may be returns and payments that will be late but have not yet been received.
+One of the primary functions of the Tax Division is to encourage voluntary compliance by all taxpayers across all tax programs.
+This is achieved in a variety of ways, i.e. taxpayer education and outreach programs, compliance activities where the Division actively looks for non-filers, and collection activities.
 Taxpayers are more apt to voluntarily comply if they believe that everyone else is paying their fair share and the Division makes it relatively easy to file returns and pay taxes.
-As such, the most effective way to measure our performance is to look at the percentage of known taxpayers who timely file their returns and pay their taxes.
+As such, the most effective way to measure performance is to look at the percentage of known taxpayers who timely file their returns and pay their taxes.

-Target #3: Increase child support collections by 1.0%, net of Permanent Fund Dividend collections.
+Target #3: Increase child support collections by 1.0%, to include Permanent Fund Dividend collections.

 Percent Change in Total Child Support Collections for a Fiscal Year

-Analysis of results and challenges: FY2013 collections net of Permanent Fund Dividends (PFDs) decreased by 2.2% over FY2012.
-Collections in all categories (including PFDs) decreased 5.1% in FY2013.
+Analysis of results and challenges: FY2018 collections including Permanent Fund Dividends (PFDs) increased by 0.40% over FY2017.

 Target #4: 1,000 hour increase in audit hours over prior year.